-In our model, each skin site, k, is associated with a state variable, $S_k$ , which characterizes that site's level of sensitization or habituation at any given time and is dynamically updated as a function of noxious input.
-If $S_k > 0$ , then stimuli at site k will be perceived as more intense than normal (somatotopic sensitization), and if $S_k < 0$ , then stimuli will be perceived as less intense than normal (somatotopic habituation).
+Quantitative description of the model.
+In our model, each skin site, k, is associated with a state variable, S_k , which characterizes that site's level of sensitization or habituation at any given time and is dynamically updated as a function of noxious input.
+If $S_k > 0$ then stimuli at site k will be perceived as more intense than normal (somatotopic sensitization), and if $S_k < 0$ then stimuli will be perceived as less intense than normal (somatotopic habituation).
 The model also assumes a site-nonspecific state variable, N, which represents general habituation (N < 0) or sensitization (N > 0) across all sites.
 N is also dynamically updated as a function of noxious input.
-Thus, the $S_k$ and N state variables can separately capture site-specific and sitenonspecific pain dynamics.
+Thus the S_k and N state variables can separately capture site-specific and site-nonspecific pain dynamics.

 The purpose of the model is to predict the trial-to-trial dynamics of pain as a function of a sequence of noxious stimuli, above and beyond effects of the stimulus intensity itself.
-Thus, we define the temperature-adjusted pain rating, $\tilde{R}(t)$ , as the residual on trial t obtained by regressing each participant's pain ratings on the linear and quadratic Temperature predictors.
-This adjusted pain rating is then modeled as a sum of site-specific and site-nonspecific sequence effects, plus an intercept ( $\beta_0$ ):
+Thus, we define the temperature-adjusted pain rating, $\tilde{R}(t)$, as the residual on trial t obtained by regressing each participant's pain ratings on the linear and quadratic Temperature predictors.
+This adjusted pain rating is then modeled as a sum of site-specific and site-nonspecific sequence effects, plus an intercept (β_0):

-$$\widetilde{R}(t) = \beta_0 + S{k(t)}(t) + N(t)$$ (1)
+$$\tilde{R}(t) = \beta_0 + S{k(t)}(t) + N(t). \tag{1}$$

-Here, k(t) is the site stimulated on trial t, and $S{k(t)}(t)$ and N(t) are the current levels of site-specific and site-nonspecific sensitization (if positive) or habituation (if negative).
+Here k(t) is the site stimulated on trial t, and $S{k(t)}(t)$ and N(t) are the current levels of site-specific and site-nonspecific sensitization (if positive) or habituation (if negative).

-The remainder of the model concerns the dynamics of S and N. The value of each of these variables reflects effects of past stimuli-stimuli applied to each separate site in the case of S and all stimuli in the case of N-that are assumed to decay exponentially across time.
-S and N are each governed by 2 free parameters, $\alpha_s$ and $\delta_s$ , and $\alpha_N$ and $\delta_N$ , respectively.
-Following each trial t, the state of adaptation at the stimulated site, $S{k(t)}$ , is incremented in proportion to the current temperature, with a constant of proportionality determined by $\alpha_s$ .
+The remainder of the model concerns the dynamics of S and N. The value of each of these variables reflects effects of past stimuli - stimuli applied to each separate site in the case of S, and all stimuli in the case of N - that are assumed to decay exponentially across time.
+S and N are each governed by two free parameters, α_S and δ_S , and δ_S , respectively.
+Following each trial t, the state of adaptation at the stimulated site, $S{k(t)}$ is incremented in proportion to the current temperature, with a constant of proportionality determined by δ_S .
+We defined current temperature as the difference between the stimulus temperature and the baseline temperature (i.e., T = stimulus temperature minus 32° C), so that the baseline temperature produces no adaptation.
+In the interval between trials t and t + 1, t is assumed to decay toward zero at a rate determined by t is constrained to lie between 0 and 1 (a smaller value of δ_S indicates a faster decay rate).
+These assumptions lead to the following dynamics for S: